NXP X-S32Z27X-DC (DC2)

 Ethernet

 NETC driver supports to manage the Physical Station Interface (PSI0) and/or a single Virtual SI (VSI).
 The rest of the VSI’s shall be assigned to different cores of the system.
-Refer to NXP S32 NETC Sample Application to learn how to configure the Ethernet network controller.
+Refer to S32 Network Controller (NETC) to learn how to configure the Ethernet network controller.

-CAN driver supports classic (CAN 2.0) and CAN FD mode.
-Remote transmission request is not supported as this feature is not available on NXP S32 CANXL HAL.
+CANEXCEL supports CAN Classic (CAN 2.0) and CAN FD modes.
+Remote transmission request is not supported.

 Programming and Debugging